milvus-io/milvus/docs/design_docs/proxy.md

 data of the Collection or Partition from the memory.
-For Release operations, Query Coordinator is responsible for notifying query nodes to unload the corresponding Collection or Partition in memory, and then sending the ReleaseDqlMessageStream command to Root Coordinator, and Root Coordinator is responsible for broadcasting the ReleaseDqlMessageStream command to all Proxies, so that all related streams used to send search request and receive search result in Proxy will be closed.
+For Release operations, Query Coordinator is responsible for notifying query nodes to unload the corresponding Collection or Partition in memory, and then sending the ReleaseDqlMessageStream command to Root Coordinator, and Root Coordinator is responsible for broadcasting the ReleaseDqlMessageStream command to all Proxies, so that all related streams used to send search requests and receive search result in Proxy will be closed.

 The other interaction between Proxy and Query Coordinator is that Proxy needs to query from Query Coordinator for statistics